June 10, 2019

 Getting an education loan to study in India or abroad has become a lot easier in the last decade.
 Today, the education loan market is swamped with commercial banks as well as Non-Banking Financial Companies (NBFCs) eager to provide both secured and unsecured education loans at competitive interest rates.
 In fact, students with good academic record and sound family finances can get unsecured education loans of up to Rs 40 Lakhs to study in US through Student Cover.

-Education loans have emerged as tool of empowerment for bright students, especially from middle-class families who cannot afford good quality but costly higher education abroad.
-However, it is seen that people approach for education loans without much research.
-Many of them hold misconceptions about education loans which if not addressed properly could cause a lot of inconvenience in future.
+Education loans have emerged as a tool of empowerment for bright students, especially from middle-class families who cannot afford good quality but costly higher education abroad.
+However, it is seen that people approach student loans for studying abroad without much research.
+Many of them hold misconceptions about education loans which if not addressed properly could cause a lot of inconvenience in the future.

 In this blog, Student Cover brings you some of the common misconceptions that people in India have about education loans.